juanjogv/equipo407_ecotrips/README.md

 # equipo3xx_ecotrips

+Ecotrips is a web application creatted to promote ecotourism in Colombia, offering recommendations of tourist sites along with accommodations and restaurants.

 This project was developed under the initiative of the IPP (Integrating Pedagogical Project).
 Initiative proposed by the Politécnico Colombiano Jaime Isaza Cadavid.

 # Getting Started